The highest mountain in the world. Yes, we attended geography classes diligently.

 At the top of Mana Key, you'll get incredible 360° views of the surrounding lunar volcanic landscape, which lies above the clouds for much of the day.

-This often adds to the magic of the scenery, with the red-brown soil of the peak and several conical volcanic craters rising above the clouds, and Maui's Haleakala volcano, 1,000 metres below, can regularly be seen in the background over 100km away.
+This often adds a more magical touch to the scenery, with only the reddish-brown soil of the summit rising above the clouds with several conical volcanic craters, and Maui's 1,000m lower Haleakala volcano can regularly be seen in the background over 100km away.

 An extremely popular activity on Mauna Kea is watching the sunsets, which will always be magical.
 Either the sun sets behind the clouds over the wild moonscape, with the clouds subsequently turning many shades of red, or on clear days you can watch the sunsets over the wide, endless Pacific.